Correcting Gradient-Based Circuit Localization via Interaction-Aware Backpropagation: Appendix / supplemental material

-In \Cref{fig:self-repair-gemma2}, \Cref{fig:self-repair-llama1}, \Cref{fig:self-repair-llama3}, and \Cref{fig:self-repair-qwen1.5}, we present additional empirical evidence for self-repair and TSG increasing the attributions when it occurs.
+In \Cref{fig:self-repair-gemma2}, \Cref{fig:self-repair-llama1}, \Cref{fig:self-repair-llama3}, and \Cref{fig:self-repair-qwen1.5}, we present additional empirical evidence for self-repair.
+We compare the joint ablation effect with the gradients, TSG, and the sum of individual ablation effects.
 The figures show similar results to those in the main paper.
 For models such as Qwen, the gradients are generally very large, which results in many points being plotted.